annaweronica/sample_backlog_mobile_Jira_client/README.md

 7. Select project tempalte
 8. Star the most important/ favourite project
 9. Create an issue in the project's backlog
-10. Selet and view already exisiting
+10. Selet and view already exisiting issue

 ## Sceleton plan